katiasioufii/Bones_fracrion/README.md

 - Improve model accuracy with more diverse datasets
 - Visualize model attention using Grad-CAM
 - Optimize for mobile deployment (ONNX / TFLite)
+- Train on more X-ray datasets from Kaggle or open medical repositories

 ---